Make way for pretend play!

 24 months – repeating real life

-At this age, toddlers begin to play and re-enact what they see around them.
 At this age, toddlers begin to play and re-enact what they see around them, absorbing their surroundings like super cute sponges.
 Be ready to try the imaginary meal your toddler cooked or watch them play house.
-Tip: Give story starters to help expand the play - Encourage your little cook to “feed” their toy animals (Yum!)
+Tip: Give story starters to help expand the play, like encouraging your little cook to “feed” their toy animals (Yum!).

 36 months – story time